l0w3/l0w3/README.md

 Cybersecurity is the field of computer science I like the most.
 It requires deep understanding on almost every topic of computer science in order to know how things can be used in a way they are not intended to.
 It also requires to think creatively 🎨 to find those unexpected behaviours, or to fix them 🔧.
 This, and many other things are what makes me love so much cybersecurity and thus, it deserves a space here.
 Those are some of the programming projects I developed (will be updated since most of them have to be recovered from a broken computer) 💻

+I also have a blog!
+You can check it out [here](https://l0w3.github.io/about)

 <details>
   <summary>
     SecureFolders